 There were no elliptical trainers in the Paleolithic.
 While exercise machines fit conveniently into time-crunched modern schedules, they only work a narrow range of muscles and rarely mimic any movement you might need to do outside a gym.
 When you spend 30 minutes moving in a regimented, mechanical way and then sit for the next eight hours, you’re fundamentally disconnected from your body’s natural activity patterns.

 Erwan Le Corre, founder of MovNat, refers to this disconnection as “zoo human syndrome.”
-To “rehabilitate” people stuck in unhealthy patterns of movement, the MovNat approach emphasizes the connection of mind and body as you re-learn 13 basic skills divided into three categories: manipulative (moving objects around), combatative (self-defense), and locomotive (moving yourself from place to place).
+To “rehabilitate” people stuck in unhealthy patterns of movement, the MovNat approach emphasizes the connection of mind and body as you re-learn 13 basic skills divided into three categories: manipulative (moving objects around), combative (self-defence), and locomotive (moving yourself from place to place).

 For anyone interested in learning more about their approach to fitness, MovNat offers various workshops – but you don’t have to go to a workshop to start working on your natural movement skills.
 Challenge yourself to a long hike, spend some quality time climbing around in a tree, or take a swing on the monkey bars at a local playground.